how can we invent statistics?

-I have taught several different topics to students with varied backgrounds:
+I have taught several topics to students with varied backgrounds:

-• STAT 578: Topics courses for statistics PhDs
+• STAT 578: Topics courses for statistics PhD students

-Another common disconnect is between different statistical methods.
-My students have trouble seeing that standard procedures are all based on the same core set of statistical and probabilistic principles.
-I am interested in how to teach students to start from these core principles to create and understand standard procedures.
+I also emphasize the connection between different statistical methods.
+I illustrate how most analysis procedures are all based on the same core set of statistical and probabilistic principles.
+I aim to teach students to start from these core principles to create and understand analysis procedures instead of simply memorizing them.
+I developed new material to teach my STAT 212, STAT 434, and STAT 578 courses in this way.

-Finally, I am interested in how to teach PhD students to do research.
-I encourage all of my students to read this and this, and so far have been fortunate to advise:
+Finally, I teach PhD students to do research.
+I have so far have been fortunate to advise:

 NameCurrent position